Table of Contents

 - Various levels of care for addiction treatment

-Will NH Medicaid Help Cover My Treatment?
+Will New Hampshire Medicaid Help Cover My Treatment?

 Those suffering from addiction and mental health issues have enough going on that they have to worry about.
 The last thing that they should have to worry about is finances and wondering if they can afford to get the help that they need.
 For those who might struggle financially or come from a low-income home, Medicaid can be a great way to get the health coverage you need.